Candidates

 Candidates are required to file these statements UNLESS:

-1. the service for office is part-time and the compensation is less than $500 per month
+1. the service for office is part-time

 AND

-2. the candidate does not plan on spending more than $1,000 on his/her campaign.
+3. the candidate does not plan on spending more than $1,000 on his/her campaign.

 This statement is to be turned in or mailed to the election office.
+A list of the due dates for each statement will be included in the

 ______________________________________________________________________

-Candidates for Sheriff or Road Supervisor
+Candidates for Sheriff or Road Superintendent

 Candidates for Sheriff are required to file their affidavit of qualification